Construction crisis: why this SME sector has the most insolvencies

 Louise Stewart’s life imploded when her husband, Adam, went bankrupt.

 Adam was a subcontractor for government projects, and not paid for work he did due to several builders’ businesses being placed in insolvency administration.
-As a result, his business was forced into bankruptcy.
+As a result, the business went into liquidation and then ceased to exist.

 “It was incredibly tough.
 Mentally, it broke him.
 It affected our marriage and had a significant impact on our children as well,” she shared.